nuxeo-sandbox/nuxeo-kibana-demo/README.md

 ```

 * Edit the apache configuration files in nuxeo-kibana4-demo/apache  (set ServerName with your actual domain name: in the file, replace `host` with the name of the prospect, typically)
+  * Make sure the Kibana URL is enabled in Route53

 * Create a kibana user in apache